 To complement this, we give our pupils the best possible opportunities through drawing on outside expertise such as Skip2BFit, archery, trampolining, sports coaches and professional dance teachers.

-The whole school attends Richmond Swimming Pool, weekly, over the academic year where they work towards the goal to swim competently, confidently and proficiently over a distance of at least 25 metres.
+Children in Key Stage 2 attend Richmond Swimming Pool, weekly, during the Autumn term, where they work towards the goal to swim competently, confidently and proficiently over a distance of at least 25 metres.
 Additional opportunities to play competitive sport are also provided through seasonal lunchtime and after school clubs over the course of the year: including Dance Club, Football Club, Cricket Club and many more.

 At our federation, we believe that children are all individuals and therefore, we aim to encourage mutual respect, responsibility and foster self-esteem in a happy and caring atmosphere.
 We encourage all students to develop an understanding of the ever-changing world in which we live, develop the skills necessary to take an active role in their community and manage their life effectively - the teaching and learning of PSHE supports and upholds this vision.